Skip to content

 Myth #11

-People who were sexually abused as children are likely to become abusers themselves.
+People who were sexually abused as children are likely to become abusers themselves

-Fact: Most victims and survivors of child sexual abuse never rape or sexually abuse other people.
+The facts: most victims and survivors of child sexual abuse never rape or sexually abuse other people.
 There is never an excuse for sexual abuse or any other type of sexual violence against anyone – children or adults.

 Find out more about child sexual abuse